 Experience Southeast Alaska as few can ever do!
 Watch humpback whales in Frederick Sound and Chatham Strait, see brown bears, float among icebergs as a glacier tumbles into the sea and see totem poles from ancient cultures.
-These 9-11 day adventures aboard our small-ships in Alaska are comparable to no other Alaskan experience.
-Step away from the Cruise ships and get up close to nature aboard Bluewater Adventure's Island Odyssey and Snow Goose.

 See Southeast Alaska!
 One-fifth the size of the continental United States, Alaska has the highest coastal mountain range in the world.
 Over one-half of the world’s glaciers cover these mountains and Alaska is one of only three places in the world where tidewater glaciers exist.
 Wildlife abounds with whales, bears, moose, and eagles.
 Heavily forested, with over three million lakes, Alaska is a vast, beautiful and truly wild place.
 Southeast Alaska (the “Panhandle”) is the jewel in Alaska’s coastal crown.
 Sail Southeast Alaska and enjoy Its warm climate and abundant wildlife.